-This is another recipe from 125 Best Gluten-Free Bread Machine Recipes by Donna Washburn and Heather Butt!
+This is another recipe from 125 Best Gluten-Free Bread Machine Recipes by Donna Washburn and Heather Butt.
 I was so excited to find a recipe for a gluten-free sourdough bread; however, mine didn’t turn out well at all.
 It was too heavy, thick, and had an undesirable texture.
 I’ve posted it anyway, to give you an idea on how a healthier version may be made.

 Try this warm, creamy loaf the next time you feel like a sandwich.